tanrbobanr/rocket-league-replay-format/README.md

+> **Warning** Some information is missing from this documentation, and some of the information that *is* here may be slightly incorrect.
+This is a work-in-progress.

 # Introduction

 This documentation covers how to deserialize a replay file into readible data.
 It does *not* cover how to interpret that data.
 The below information is valid as of Rocket League version `2.23`.